 - Commercial litigation, including contractual disputes and business torts;

-- Financial services litigation, with particular experience and expertise representing banks, brokerages, brokers/dealers, and lenders/servicers in contested cases with borrowers and investors;
+- Financial services litigation, with particular experience representing banks, brokerages, brokers/dealers, and lenders/servicers in contested cases with borrowers and investors;

 - Probate and estate litigation, with experience representing fiduciaries/trustees in actions alleging violations of prudent investor rules and other fiduciary duties;